 Robert Holmes PT, BScPT, MClSc, FCAMPT, cGIMS

-I have over 20 years of experience in physiotherapy and have been fortunate to work with a wide number of patients as well as their friends and family.
-While a large part of my practice is complex spine, hip and shoulder pain, I see all musculoskeletal injuries and conditions.
-I also have a special interest in headaches and running injuries.
-All patients are welcome.
+Rob Holmes has over 20 years of experience in physiotherapy and has been fortunate to work with a wide number of patients as well as their friends and family.
+While a large part of his practice is complex spine, hip and shoulder pain, all musculoskeletal injuries and patients are welcome.
+Rob also has a special interest in headaches and running injuries.

-I am passionate about providing thorough assessment and diagnosis and taking time to help people understand their injury and treatment options.
-My rehabilitation interests are hands-on manual therapy, effective self-management options, therapeutic exercise and intra-muscular stimulation/dry-needling.
-In addition to traditional conservative rehabilitation, I have years of experience in providing consultation for and rehabilitation during medical procedures such as prolotherapy, PRP and interventional radiology procedures.
+Rob is passionate about providing a thorough assessment and diagnosis and taking time to help people understand their injury and treatment options.
+His rehabilitation interests are hands-on manual therapy, effective self-management options, therapeutic exercise and intra-muscular stimulation/dry-needling.
+In addition to traditional conservative rehabilitation, Rob has years of experience in providing consultation for and rehabilitation during medical procedures such as prolotherapy, PRP and interventional radiology procedures.

-I graduated from McGill University in 1996 and received my Advanced Diploma of Manual and Manipulative Physiotherapy in 2003.
-I completed a Masters in Clinical Science and Manipulative Physiotherapy from Western University in 2008 and am also certified in Intra-Muscular Stimulation/dry-needling.
+Rob graduated from McGill University in 1996 and received an Advanced Diploma of Manual and Manipulative Physiotherapy in 2003.
+He completed a Masters in Clinical Science and Manipulative Physiotherapy from Western University in 2008 and is also certified in Intra-Muscular Stimulation/dry-needling.

-In addition to clinical practice I am enthusiastic about teaching and I have had the privilege of mentoring many physiotherapists in advanced practice orthopaedic physiotherapy.
+In addition to clinical practice Rob is enthusiastic about teaching and has had the privilege of mentoring many physiotherapists in advanced practice orthopaedic physiotherapy.

 Susan Massitti - Clinical Specialist in Musculoskeletal Physical Therapy PT, Diploma Manip PT &Sports Physiotherapy; UBC Gunn IMS, Certificate of Medical Acupuncture, Classical Pilates Instructor